ainmox/fren/README.md

 # Friends

-Miscellaneous utilities for [friend.tech](friend.tech) smart contracts
+Miscellaneous utilities for [friend.tech](friend.tech) smart contracts.
+All contracts are meant to serve as public goods and are free to use.

 ## Contracts